Separation Anxiety - What To Do?!

 1. Practice separation

 Leave your child with a caregiver for brief periods and short distances at first.
-As your child gets used to separation, you can gradually leave for longer and travel further.
+As your child gets used to separation anxiety, you can gradually leave for longer and travel further.

 2. Schedule separations after naps or feedings